georgiosKachrimanis/MovieDB/readme.md

 This API uses OAuth2 with JWT tokens for securing endpoints that require user authentication and authorization.

+## Known Issues

+Despite the database documentation asserting that ID incrementation is automatic and guarantees uniqueness, there's an observed behavior that contradicts this claim.
+Specifically, when the last item in a table is deleted and a new item is subsequently created within the same table, the new item is assigned the ID of the previously deleted item.
+This behavior suggests that under certain conditions, the database's auto-increment mechanism might reuse IDs, which deviates from the expected norm of always generating a new, unique ID for each insertion.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.